Constraining CMB physical processes using Planck 2018 data

-In this work, we introduced phenomenological amplitudes to account for the different physical contributions to the CMB angular power spectra and tested how well Planck 2018 data are able to constrain different combinations of cosmological parameters and phenomenological amplitudes.
-To do so, \texttt{CLASS} code was adapted to include the new parameters in the calculation of the CMB angular power spectra and the MCMC sampler from \texttt{Cobaya} was used to fit the Planck 2018 likelihood to different models.
-This work is relevant as it is the first time an integral analysis using temperature, polarization and lensing Planck 2018 data is used to phenomenologically study the Sachs-Wolfe, the early and late Integrated Sachs-Wolfe, the Doppler, the polarization contribution, and the lensing effects.
+In this work, we introduce phenomenological amplitudes to account for different physical contributions to the CMB angular power spectra and test how well the Planck 2018 data can constrain different combinations of cosmological parameters and phenomenological amplitudes.
+To do so, we adapted the \texttt{CLASS} code to include the new parameters in the calculation of the CMB angular power spectra and used the MCMC sampler of \texttt{Cobaya} to fit the Planck 2018 likelihood to different models.
+This work is relevant as it is the first time that a comprehensive analysis using Planck 2018 temperature, polarization and lensing data is used to study phenomenologically the Sachs-Wolfe, early and late Integrated Sachs-Wolfe, Doppler, polarization contribution and lensing effects.

-The results obtained in this article show that the constraints imposed in the phenomenological parameters are considerably tighten when temperature, polarization and lensing data are used instead of using only the TT spectrum as in \cite{Kable_2020}.
-In addition, the inclusion of temperature, polarization and lensing data permit to break the degeneracy between $A_{SW}$, $A_{Dop}$ and $A_{eISW}$ and $A_s$, which arises when only considering the temperature angular power spectrum.
+The results obtained in this paper show that the constraints imposed on the phenomenological parameters are considerably tighter when using temperature, polarization and lensing data instead of using only the TT spectrum as in \cite{Kable_2020}.
+Furthermore, the inclusion of temperature, polarization and lensing data allows us to break the degeneracy between the three parameters $A_{SW}$, $A_{Dop}$ and $A_{eISW}$, and $A_s$, which arises when only the temperature angular power spectrum is considered.
 This allows us to explore combinations of four cosmological amplitudes, which is complicated with only the TT spectrum.
-However, the analysis of certain models with four and five phenomenological amplitudes would required utilising additional cosmological data from non-CMB experiments, which is not conducted in this work.
+However, the analysis of certain models with four and five phenomenological amplitudes would require the use of additional cosmological data from non-CMB experiments, which is not done in this work.

-Finally, another important feature of this article is the consistency checks of $\Lambda$CDM model with extra-parametrizations.
-No inconsistencies were found and the greatest improvements were obtained for models including the lensing parameter, $A_L$, which is well known from the Planck Collaboration analyses.
+Finally, another important feature of this article is the consistency checks of the $\Lambda$CDM model with extra-parametrisations.
+No inconsistencies were found and the greatest improvements were obtained for models including the lensing parameter, $A_L$, which is well-known from the Planck Collaboration analyses.